-- (d) Quickly adapt to the limitations imposed by pandemic-related public health and safety measures, including through remote operation of the staff, organizing training webinars for Member States (and providing online information material on COVID-19 through a dedicated page on the Human Health Campus) as well as by making the necessary arrangements and adaptations for holding virtual and hybrid technical briefings and meetings of the Board of Governors; - (e) Ensure business continuity for the Agency in the implementation of the Technical Cooperation Programme; - 3.
-Commends the IAEA for quickly mobilizing and providing assistance to Member States in their efforts to address the COVID-19 pandemic, through technical cooperation project INT0098 which involved the provision of equipment and diagnostic kits, as well as necessary guidance and training; - 4.
+- 3. Commends the IAEA for quickly mobilizing and providing assistance to Member States and non-Member States in their efforts to address the COVID-19 pandemic, through technical cooperation project INT0098 which involved the provision of equipment and diagnostic kits, as well as necessary guidance and training; - 4.
 Supports the Director General's initiative on resource mobilization by building and promoting new partnerships with a broader range of players including the private sector in relation to the Agency's efforts in assisting Member States in combatting COVID-19; - 5.
-Appreciates the Member States whose extra-budgetary and in-kind contributions enabled the Agency to provide assistance to other Member States in need and encourages those Member States in a position to do so, to support or continue supporting the IAEA in its efforts to continue assisting Member States to combat COVID-19; - 6.
-Takes note of the longstanding collaboration of the IAEA with the Food and Agriculture Organization of the United Nations (FAO), the World Organisation for Animal Health (OIE) and the World Health Organization (WHO), welcomes the IAEA's membership of the COVID-19 UN Crisis Management Team (COVID-19 CMT), comprised of 151 agencies, which is recognition of the IAEA's important work and acknowledges the importance of partnerships and collaborations with international/UN organizations with complementary expertise and mandates to enhance service delivery and support to Member States in the handling of COVID-19 and other diseases; - 7.
+Appreciates the Member States whose extra-budgetary and in-kind contributions enabled the Agency to provide assistance to other Member States and non-Member States in need and encourages those Member States in a position to do so, to support or continue supporting the IAEA in its efforts to continue assisting Member States to combat COVID-19; - 6.
+Takes note of the longstanding collaboration of the IAEA with the Food and Agriculture Organization of the United Nations (FAO), the World Organisation for Animal Health (OIE) and the World Health Organization (WHO), welcomes the IAEA's membership of the COVID-19 UN Crisis Management Team (COVID-19 CMT), comprised of 15 agencies which is recognition of the IAEA's important work and acknowledges the importance of partnerships and collaborations with international/UN organizations with complementary expertise and mandates to enhance service delivery and support to Member States in the handling of COVID-19 and other diseases; - 7.
 Encourages the Agency to maintain its institutional resilience to effectively cope with similar challenges in the future, taking into account the lessons learned and experience gained during these challenging times; and - 8.
-Requests the Secretariat to report to the Board of Governors at its June 2021 meeting and to the General Conference at its sixty-fifth (2021) regular session on all matters related to the IAEA in relation to the COVID-19 pandemic, including the implications of the COVID-19
+Requests the Secretariat to report to the Board of Governors at its March 2022 meeting and to the General Conference at its sixty-sixth (2022) regular session on all matters related to the IAEA in relation to the COVID-19 pandemic, including the implications of the COVID-19 pandemic for the work of the Agency, as well as the impact of the Agency's COVID-19 response.